Theragun Just Launched A New Collection — & It's Better Than Ever

 "We don’t come out with products based on a timeline," Theragun's Founder, Chief Wellness Officer, and licensed L.A. chiropractor, Dr. Jason Wersland, DC, explained to Refinery29.
 "We do it based on using technology to provide our customers with new ways to care for their bodies naturally, and our 4th generation Theragun products are really responding to their needs."

 To complete the full circle of muscle-relieving devices, Theragun is launching its version of a foam roller later this year.
 (And yes, it vibrates.)
 Like the massagers, the Wave Roller is Bluetooth enabled with five intensity settings to help target and help with post-workout recovery.
 And if all of that wasn't enough, there's one more market that the company is set on shaking up later this year: CBD topicals and tinctures.
 "I have used many different brands of CBD products for years, and I understood the therapeutic benefits it can offer," Wersland shared.
 "However, it was difficult to find a brand with consistent deliveries and trustable farmland where it is grown and harvested."
-Enter, TheraOne: a range of certified-organic lotions, oils, balms and sleep tinctures ranging in price from $55 to $80.
+Enter, TheraOne: a range of certified-organic lotions, oils, balms and sleep tinctures.

-Only time will tell what the brand will come up with next (free idea: a collab with old-school pain-relief brand Salonpas).
-But if one thing is certain now, it's that Theragun is no longer just "the massage gun brand."
+Only time will tell what the brand will come up with next, but if one thing is certain now, it's that Theragun is no longer just "the massage gun brand."

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 The product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.